Braundo/kubernetes-guide/docs/networking/dns.md

 Every Node's `kube-proxy` also watches the API server for new EndpointSlices and creates local networking rules when one is observed.
 This helps with redirecting ClusterIP traffic to Pod IPs.

 ### Service Discovery
 The best way to explain discovery is likely through an example.
 So let's assume we have two applications on the same cluster - `ham` and `eggs`.
-Each application has their Pods fronted by a Service, which in turn each has their own ClusterIP.
+Each application has their Pods fronted by a Service, which in turn each have their own ClusterIP.

 ``` shell title="$ kubectl get svc"
 NAME         TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)   AGE